Katahdin

 Katahdin Consulting Business Plan

-A hypothetical business plan for employing Katahdin, written for an associated course unit.
+A business plan commercialising Katahdin, written for an associated course unit.

 Source Code